gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/timurids.md

 {{</ image-gallery >}}
 **The Bibi-Khanum Mosque in Samarqand**

 (1399-1404).
 Popularly named after Timur's wife, this is the mosque he intended to be the royal monument.
-Its tall projecting portal, with its flanking [minarets]({{< baseurl >}}/pages/lecture-notes/glossary#minaret) was repeated inside in the [qibla]({{< baseurl >}}/pages/lecture-notes/glossary#qibla) iwan.
+Its tall projecting portal, with its flanking {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "minarets" "#minaret" %}} was repeated inside in the {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "qibla" "#qibla" %}} iwan.
 The mosque displays Timur's concern for monumental effect and theatrical arrangement.

 **The Gur-i-Amir Mausoleum in Samarqand**

 (1404).
 Initially a religious complex appropriated to build a tomb for Timur's grandson Muhammad Sultan, it became the burial place for Timur and his male descendants.
-It formed a part of a larger religious complex, and a later [madrasa]({{< baseurl >}}/pages/lecture-notes/glossary#madrasa) abutted on its side.
+It formed a part of a larger religious complex, and a later {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "madrasa" "#madrasa" %}} abutted on its side.
 The double-shell dome achieves both an interior harmony and an exterior verticality.

 **The Shah-i Zinda Complex in Samarqand**